fstiehle/wp-plugin-social-profile-links/readme.txt

 Displays customizable social media icons based on user profiles in a widget area.

 == Description ==
 Easy to use widget to insert customizable social media icons into one of your widget areas.
-The icons are defined by user, multiple widgets for different users/social-media accounts and different styling are possible.
+The icons are defined by user, multiple widgets for different user accounts with different stylings are possible.

-Customize background and icon colors, border-radius and size.
+Customize colors, border-radius and size.

-Easily extendable for Developers.

 == Installation ==
 Manually: